-Speech2RTT is an Android (only) communications application that enables people who are deaf, hard of hearing, and late-deafened to communicate with anyone using Android smart phones.
+Speech2RTT is an Android communications application that enables people who are deaf, hard of hearing, or late-deafened to communicate with anyone using an Android smart phone.

 Works over all cellular networks, worldwide;